Involution game with specialization strategy: Results and discussion

-In Fig.~\ref{fig_k_a}, we show the relationship of $F_S$ with the social temperature $\kappa_1$ and the ratio $\alpha$ when the resourse takes different values and $E=0.1$.
-As shown in the figure, with $M$ increase, the area on the left side of the subgraphs where the specialization strategy is dominant increases, and the area on the right side of the subgraphs where the specialization strategy is dominant decreases.
+In Fig.~\ref{fig_k_a}, we show the relationship of $F_S$ with the allocation parameter $\kappa_1$ and the ratio $\alpha$ when the resourse takes different values and $E=0.1$.
+As shown in the figure, with $M$ increasing, the area on the left side of the subgraphs where the specialization strategy is dominant increases, and the area on the right side of the subgraphs where the specialization strategy is dominant decreases.
 In the subgraphs with $M=10, 20, 50, 100, 200$, we find that the group will choose the specialization strategy at the final state in region with both $\alpha$ and $\kappa_1$ being large, and will choose the ordinary strategy in other parameter region.
-While in the subgraph with $M=1$, the area where $\alpha<1$ is basically dominated by the ordinary strategy and other area is dominated by the specialization strategy.
+While in the subgraph with $M=1$, the area where $\alpha<1$ is basically dominated by the ordinary strategy and the other area is dominated by the specialization strategy.
 There are two boundaries between the specialization strategy area and the ordinary strategy area in the subgraphs with $M=10, 20, 50, 100, 200$, and the position of the two boundaries will lift as $M$ increases.
 In the subgraphs with two boundaries, when $M$ and $\alpha$ are small or large at the same time, the group tends to adopt the specialization strategy, while the other parameter area tends to adopt the ordinary strategy.
 In order to study the impact of the value of $E$, we also studied the case where $E$ takes different value.
-It should be noted that we guarantee positive payoff in the simulations.
+It should be noted that the value of $M$ is set to be greater than $E$.
 Fig.~\ref{fig_k_a_e1} shows the simulation results obtained by taking $E=1$ and the other conditions being invariant, which is only slightly different from Fig.~\ref{fig_k_a}.

-The simulations described in Fig.~\ref{fig_k_a} and Fig.~\ref{fig_k_a_e1} illustrate that, when the resourse is poor (as the situation described in the subfigure with $M=1$), the ordinary strategy with less effort is a better choice for competitors.
-But as the resource becomes abundant, it is suitable to adopt the specialization strategy when the social temperature is very low, and as the resources increase, the range of adopting the specialization will become larger (as the cases described in the subgraphs with $M=10, 20, 50, 100, 200$).
+The simulations described in Fig.~\ref{fig_k_a} and Fig.~\ref{fig_k_a_e1} illustrate that, when the resource is poor (as the situation described in the subfigure with $M=1$), the ordinary strategy with less effort is a better choice for competitors.
+But as the resources become abundant, it is suitable to adopt the specialization strategy when the allocation parameter is very small, and as the resources increase, the range of adopting the specialization will become larger (as the cases described in the subgraphs with $M=10, 20, 50, 100, 200$).